 Pentagon City on the west side of South Hayes Street at 12th Street South

-July 2018 update - Project team is reviewing the 90% design plans and specifications for WMATA and Arlington County to review and approve.
+July 2019 update - Project team is preparing the 100% design plans and specifications for WMATA and Arlington County to review and approve.

 About the Project